- The Solutions

 A set of derived “Rules of Participation” at technical, legal and financial level, for the private sector that include a technical test suite developed by the European research community, follow standard best practices, a privacy compliance kit for research data that include the technical and organisational measures needed to ensure adequacy to European legislation (e.g. GDPR and Free Flow of Data) and viable, field test exit plans, to ensure data portability and avoid vendor lock-ins.

-These innovative services will be ready to be commercialized and will become part of the catalogue of the European Open Science Cloud, by December 2021.
+These innovative services are now ready to be commercialized and part of the catalogue of the European Open Science Cloud.
 These services, ensuring the long-term preservation of FAIR research data are among the five types foreseen on the EOSC Strategic Implementation Plan.

 Relevant events where ARCHIVER was presented: